DiscoFT/DiscoFT/README.md

 # Setup & Prerequisites

-Using your terminal window, navigate using the cd command to your project folder where the DiscoFT has been located.
+Using your terminal window, navigate using the cd command to your project folder where the **DiscoFT** has been located.

+This tool was made using **Python 3.9.5**.
 Use "python -V" to check your version.
-This tool was made using Python 3.9.5.

 Before running the program you will need to run some commands to give access to certain modules if you don't already have them.